 Arizela ran away to Vegas in the ’97 to marry her true love and hasn’t regretted a moment since.
 In 2006 she graduated with an Associate’s Degree in nursing and immediately went into the specialty of neonatal (newborn) intensive care nursing.
 In 2009, she developed a debilitating heart arrhythmia.
-After two years of complete disability, her heart got better, allowing her to return to her career and continue with plans to become a nurse researcher.
+After two years of complete disability, her heart got better (mostly), allowing her to return to her career and continue with plans to become a nurse researcher.
 She finished her BSN at Ohio University in 2013 and immediately enrolled at The Ohio State University College of Nursing, where she spent half a decade living in electronic journal databases and conducting research toward the goal of improving birth outcomes and the lives of children who don’t have great starts.
 She now works as a postdoctoral research associate.

 The name Arizela was the result of a constructed language (conlang) my husband created in college with a friend, meaning “guardian of the desert.”
-It is shared with a genus of moth (thank you wikipedia) and a handful of folks who’ve sprouted up on the internet over the last 20 years since I started using it.
+It is shared with a genus of moth (thank you wikipedia) and a handful of folks who’ve sprouted up on the internet over the last 20+ years.